Our Next "Decade of Direction"

 Student Achievement & Accountability

-- Maintain a relationship with AdvancED as a continuous improvement partner.
+- Maintain a relationship with Cognia as a continuous improvement partner.

-- Continue to leverage the Measured Progress assessment platform to best inform our instruction, curriculum, interventions, and enrichments.
+- Continue to leverage the Cognia assessment platform to best inform our instruction, curriculum, interventions, and enrichments.
 This is critical to our accountability and, if the platform reaches its’ full potential, will create an effective conduit between the classroom and the kitchen table for all of our families.

 - Continue to expand learning opportunities that exist outside the regular school year and the regular school day.